Ashmita2207/Ashmita2207/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I am an undergraduate Computer science and Engineering student at JUET-Guna.
-C, C++, Python, Javascript, HTML, and Shell are the programming languages I am good at.
+C, C++, Python, HTML, and Shell are the programming languages I am good at.
 I love to learn and build something new, productive, innovative and creative.
-* **I am interested in Web designing, Android development, and digital marketing**
 - 🌱 I’m currently learning ...
   - C++
   - Python